Garbage Collector

 • `AfterConstruction` / `BeforeDestruction` — Every value auto-registers with the thread-local TGarbageCollector.Instance upon creation and unregisters before destruction so root sets cannot retain stale object pointers.

-• `MarkReferences` — Base implementation sets FGCMark := GCCurrentMark (marking the object as alive for the current thread's collection).
-AdvanceMark increments the thread-local GCCurrentMark, and TGarbageCollector.Instance uses that thread-local mark while traversing objects.
+• `MarkReferences` — Base implementation sets FGCMark := GCCurrentMark (marking the object as alive for the current collection).
+AdvanceMark increments the shared GCCurrentMark while the collector lock is held, and TGarbageCollector.Instance uses that mark while traversing objects.
 Subclasses override MarkReferences to also mark values they reference (e.g., TGocciaObjectValue marks its prototype and property values, TGocciaFunctionValue marks its closure scope, TGocciaArrayValue marks its elements).
 The if GCMarked then Exit; guard at the top of each override prevents re-visiting objects in cyclic reference graphs.

-• `TraceWeakReferences` / `SweepWeakReferences` — Optional hooks for weak containers.
+• `TraceWeakReferences` / `SweepWeakReferences` — Optional hooks for weak containers and weak references.
 The default implementations do nothing.
 WeakMap uses TraceWeakReferences as an ephemeron pass: if a key is already marked by normal roots, its value is marked, but the key is never marked by the map.
 WeakMap and WeakSet use SweepWeakReferences to remove entries whose keys/values remain unmarked.
+WeakRef clears an unmarked target, and FinalizationRegistry removes dead cells while enqueueing cleanup jobs for their held values.

 • `RuntimeCopy` — Creates a fresh GC-managed copy of the value.
 Used by the evaluator when evaluating literal expressions: AST-owned literal values are not tracked by the GC, so RuntimeCopy produces a runtime value that is.
 The default implementation returns Self (for singletons and complex values).
 Primitives override this: numbers use the SmallInt cache for 0-255, booleans return singletons, strings create new instances (cheap due to copy-on-write).